tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 ```

 We will go into this with much more detail later, but I just want to point out that this effectively
-changes the value that is stored in the "example" variable.
-The console.log(example) statement is actually
+changes the value that is stored in the `example` variable.
+The `console.log(example)` statement is actually
 a command to print something to the screen.
-So here, console.log() prints something that is between its
+So here, `console.log()` prints something that is between its
 parenthesis, or attempts to.
-In this case it prints the value of "example" to the development console in a
+In this case it prints the value of `example` to the development console in a
 browser.

 I feel this is worth pointing out because this may be something others are not used to, even coming from